Accordo 2017-2018: A Celebration of Dvořák

 Join us for an informal repeat performance at the restaurant and music venue, Icehouse in Minneapolis on February 27, 2018.
 Tickets to these events are not park of packages and will go on sale August 1, 2017.Find out more »

-Join us for an evening with Accordo (is a string ensemble composed of present and former principal string players of the Saint Paul Chamber Orchestra and Minnesota Orchestra) combined with silent film with original compositions.
-This concert in the acoustically superb Ordway Concert Hall will feature: Cinderella (1922) film by Lotte Reiniger, music by Karim Al-Zand; and The General (1926) starring Buster Keaton, music by Stephen Prutsman.Find out more »
+Join us for an evening with Accordo (a string ensemble composed of present and former principal string players of the Saint Paul Chamber Orchestra and Minnesota Orchestra) combined with silent film with original compositions.
+This concert in the acoustically superb Ordway Concert Hall will feature: Cinderella (1922) film by Lotte Reiniger, music by Karim Al-Zand; and a Buster Keaton movie, music by Stephen Prutsman.Find out more »

 Join us for an evening with Accordo (is a string ensemble composed of present and former principal string players of the Saint Paul Chamber Orchestra and Minnesota Orchestra) featuring the repertoire: Dvořák: Cypresses for String Quartet; Schulhoff: String Sextet; and Mozart: Viola Quintet in C minor, K. 406.Find out more »